Frequently Asked Questions (FAQ)

 Accuracy and Reliability

 The accuracy of voiceprints is comparable to that of fingerprints and other commonly used biometrics.
-VBG regularly tunes verification systems to 96-99% accuracy levels, depending on the usage environment and quality of the microphone/device among other factors.
+VBG regularly tunes production verification systems to 97-99% accuracy levels, depending on the usage environment and quality of the microphone/device among other factors.
 The VMM-3 voice biometric engine uses both physiological and behavioral characteristics of your voice to create a unique voiceprint.
 And since a majority of these characteristics tend to be consistent over time, they can be accurately measured under varying conditions.

 This is extremely unlikely.
 A person’s voice is unique to them.
 And while some professional mimics and comedians might seem to sound like someone else, the VMM-3 voice biometric engine measures and scores vocal characteristics that a human being cannot hear (or recreate).
 Further, many client applications use random prompting techniques to help eliminate prior knowledge of what will be requested.